Orama-Interactive/Pixelorama-Docs/docs/user_manual/installation.md

 `scoop install pixelorama`

 ## Linux
 Linux users can download Pixelorama from itch.io, GitHub Releases, Flathub and the Snap Store.
-There are two available versions, 64-bit and 32-bit.
-[See this page to find out whether your Operating System is 64-bit or 32-bit](https://www.howtogeek.com/198615/how-to-check-if-your-linux-system-is-32-bit-or-64-bit/).
+There are four available versions, x86 64-bit (x86_64), x86 32-bit (x86_32), ARM 64-bit and ARM 32-bit.
+Most likely you will need to use the x86_64 version, but you can [see this page to find out your CPU architecture, and whether it's 64-bit or 32-bit](https://www.howtogeek.com/198615/how-to-check-if-your-linux-system-is-32-bit-or-64-bit/).

 ### Flathub
 You can find Pixelorama for free on [Flathub](https://flathub.org/apps/details/com.orama_interactive.Pixelorama).
 If you have Flatpak installed, follow the instructions on that page to learn how to install and run the software.